digicatapult/sqnc-node/README.md

 ## API

-Interaction with the node can be done using the `@digicatapult/dscp-node` package published as an github package.
+Interaction with the node can be done using the `@digicatapult/dscp-node` package published on npmjs.

 ### SimpleNFT pallet